aabbtree77/MNIST-0.17/README.md

 Some key features of Matuzas' network:

-- Invoking nvidia-smi shows that without the code running my GTX760 uses 384MiB/1998MiB of its VRAM, and with this code - 1866MiB/1998MiB, so it fits into 2GB VRAM.
+- Invoking nvidia-smi shows that without the code running my GTX 760 uses 384MiB/1998MiB of its VRAM, and with this code - 1866MiB/1998MiB, so it fits into 2GB VRAM.
 The batch size is only 32 though.

 - A single network is trained in only about 1h20m on a desktop PC of 2015 (i7, 16GB of RAM, Ubuntu 20.04, GTX760).
 The number of epochs is extremely small, i.e. 20.
 A single prediction of the whole test set takes 13s.